All About Carpet

 Carpet is a soft flooring made from densely packed rows of twisted yarn.
 The visible surface of these rows of yarn are called pile (also called nap or face).
 The yarn is tufted (inserted by needle) through a backing, which then holds the yarn in place.

 Pile can be either cut or uncut (looped).
 We’ll discuss this later when we talk about carpet styles.

-Pile height (or nap) refers to the length of the pile as measured from the primary carpet backing to the tip of the yarns.
+Pile height (or nap) – the length of the pile as measured from the primary carpet backing to the tip of the yarns.
 Pile height is usually represented by a fraction (but can also appear as a decimal equivalent).

-Face-weight is the weight, in ounces, of the fiber per square yard of carpet pile (face-weight does not include the weight of the backing).
+Face-weight – the weight, in ounces, of the fiber per square yard of carpet pile (face-weight does not include the weight of the backing).

 The three main categories of carpet styles are separated by whether or not the yarn/fiber has been cut.
 Loop carpets (or loop pile carpets) are made with uncut yarn/fiber.
 Cut pile carpets are made with yarn/fiber that has been cut into a single surface pile.
 Carpets that use both cut and uncut yarn/fiber are referred to as loop-cut-loop (LCL) pile (or cut-and-loop pile).

 Loop pile carpet is low profile and has no exposed yarn tips.
 This allows for better wear in busy spaces, making loop pile carpet a smart choice for commercial use as well as high-traffic areas in the home.

 Berber is a common loop pile carpet which is known for its color flecks and usually made from olefin fiber.